Welcome to our fireplace dimensions guide including measuring fireplace openings and surrounds and different kinds of fireplace sizes.

 Fireplace and Chimney Heights

-A typical height range for a fireplace facade is between 4 and 6 feet, measured from the floor to the top of the mantel.
+A typical height range for a facade is between 4 and 6 feet, measured from the floor to the top of the mantel.
 This height range is commonly used because it allows for a comfortable viewing angle for people who are seated in the room.

 Raised Hearth – 2″.
-Raised hearth usually has 2 inches of height from the floor level to the top of the hearth.
+A raised hearth usually has 2 inches of height from the floor level to the top of the hearth.
 Local codes also recommend different heights depending on the material and construction of the firebox opening.
 For instance, 3/8 inches height or thickness is permitted for a firebox opening that is raised 8 inches above the top of the hearth.

 Chimney Height From Roof – The edge of the cap to the roof level – 5 Feet.
 The International Residential Code (IRC) lists a minimum chimney height of 3 feet above the roof level where the fireplace passes through and adds 2 feet for the clearance higher than any part of the building that’s within 10 feet from the chimney (e.g., Dormers, trees, roof, etc).